 The research at the Gas Turbine chair focuses mainly on application of land based gas turbine (power generation and combined heat & power).
-The Gas Turbine chair has close cooperation with the other chairs within the Process and Energy Department, the Flight Performance and Propulsion department at Aerospace Engineering and the Materials Science and Engineering Department at 3ME.
+The Gas Turbine chair has close cooperation with the other chairs within the Process and Energy Department, the Flight Performance and Propulsion department at Aerospace Engineering and the <link en mechanical-maritime-and-materials-engineering organisation departments materials-science-and-engineering>Materials Science and Engineering Department at 3ME.

 The main research areas of the Gas Turbine chair are: